openvinotoolkit/openvino/docs/Extensibility_UG/Intro.md

 An OpenVINO™ provides extensions for:

  * [Custom OpenVINO™ Operation](add_openvino_ops.md):
-    - Enables the use of `ov::Core::read_model` to read Intermediate Representation (IR) with unsupported operations
+    - Enables the creation of unsupported operations
-    - Enables the creation of `ov::Model` with unsupported operations
+    - Enables the use of `ov::Core::read_model` to read models with unsupported operations
     - Provides a shape inference mechanism for custom operations
     - Provides an evaluate method which allow to support the operation on CPU or perform constant folding